AlyKazani04/AlyKazani04/README.md

 👀 I’m interested in Backend Dev and Novels.

-🌱 I’m currently learning: Backend dev from [master.dev](https://master.dev/).
+🌱 I’m currently learning: Backend dev from [master.dev](https://master.dev/), React.js and TailwindCSS from YT.

 📫 How to reach me: aly.kazani52@gmail.com | dm me on LinkedIn, link below v